michaelaltmann/get-your-refund/bookmarklet.md

 # Image Edit Preview Bookmarklet

-This bookmarklet modified the document edit page to add an image preview.
+This bookmarklet modifies the document edit page to add an image preview.

 Drag the gray button below to your bookmarks bar.
 Then when you are on the Document Edit screen, clck the bookmark provide a preview of the image.